 - FishPal /

-Some may offer you a refund, but are only obliged to, if they, not you, are cancelling the fishing, or they are very materially altering what was booked by you.
+Some fisheries/beats may offer you a refund, credit note or another date.
+They are only obliged to if they themselves are cancelling the fishing, or altering what was booked by you.

 What extra rules now apply when fishing?